nishishah05/CampusQuest-An-IITGN-inspired-Gridworld/README.md

     * Change its **Row (R)** and **Col (C)** coordinates using the inputs.
     * Change its **Reward** value (e.g., make the Library worth +50 points).
 4.  **Add New Landmarks:** Use the "Landmark Builder" at the top of the panel to create custom stops (give it a name, an emoji, and a reward value).
-5. Click **"EXIT EDIT"** to save your changes and reset the AI memory.
+5. Click **"EXIT EDIT"** to save your changes and reset the memory.

 ---